-One more factor to consider here is that these bonds will definitely provide return with minimum risk.
+One more factor to consider here is that these bonds will definitely provide a return with minimum risk.
 Even though US treasury bonds provide returns they are for short term like thirty, sixty, ninety days

 If the investor selects this option then he will have to renew these bonds after every maturity.
 Also, the features of these bonds do not satisfy his needs